These tasty vegan, egg-free, dairy-free, nut-free patties are suitable for everyone in the family and for any meal in the day!

 If using cooked black beans, measure out the amount needed in this recipe and place the black beans directly into the food processor bowl.
 Alternatively, if you are using canned black beans, drain and rinse the black beans well first before measuring out the amount needed in this recipe.
 Remove any excess liquid from the rinsed beans (I usually let the beans sit for a few minutes in a colander) then place the amount needed into the food processor bowl.

-Heat a teaspoon of oil in a small skillet or saucepan, then sauté the minced garlic and onions for a few minutes (until the onion pieces are soft and translucent, and the minced garlic turns golden in color).
+Heat the half teaspoon of oil in a small skillet or saucepan, then sauté the minced garlic and onions for a few minutes (until the onion pieces are soft and translucent, and the minced garlic turns golden in color).
 Transfer the sautéed garlic and onion pieces into the food processor bowl.

 Add into this food processor bowl the remainder of the ingredients (except the bread crumbs): chopped kale, flax egg, paprika, oregano, Cajun spice seasoning, salt and ground black pepper.
 Pulse a few times, stopping to scrap down the sides of the food processor, until the mixture thickens and can be molded.
 Taste and adjust the seasonings as desired.